Ramsey, Anderson lead way, Northwestern pounds Terps 43-3 - WHIZ News

 Northwestern raced to a 30-3 halftime lead and racked up 537 total yards.
 It was just the sort of start the Wildcats were seeking after going from playing for the conference championship in 2018 to finishing last in the Big Ten West.

-Ramsey, a graduate transfer from Indiana, looked comfortable in his new surroundings.
-He completed 23 of 30 passes and scrambled for a first-quarter touchdown — a promising start for a quarterback who helped lead the Hoosiers to their first eight-win season since 1993 last year.
+Fitzgerald saw a quarterback making the right reads, showing poise.
+He was impressed not just by what he saw in the game but in the months leading up to it.

+“For a young man that’s been in our program now for months, even though he’s got years of experience in the Big Ten, to see that his teammates elected him a captain speaks to his leadership and speaks to who he is,” Fitzgerald said.
+“Really proud of his performance today.”

 Anderson had a 37-yard TD run.
 A.J.
 Hampton helped set up a touchdown with an interception.
 Charlie Kuhbander kicked three field goals.
-And Fitzgerald, by far Northwestern’s winningest coach, got a milestone win to open his 16th season.
+And Fitzgerald, by far Northwestern’s winningest coach, got a milestone win to open his 16th season at his alma mater.

+“It’s an honor,” he said.
+“It’s humbling.
+It’s about our players, it’s about our staff.
+It’s about our players’ families, it’s about our staff’s families.
+So many people contributed to this.”

 Maryland opted to start Alabama transfer Taulia Tagovailoa at quarterback over redshirt freshman Lance LeGendre.
 And he struggled in a big way.